KarlMeierMattern/Full-Stack/Notes.md

     var ourName;
     ourName = 5;

-> Assigns the number `5` to `ourName`
+> `var ourName`is the variable delcaration
+> `ourName = 5` is the variable assignment
 > In JavaScript we end statements with semicolons

 Variable names can be made up of numbers, letters, and $ or _, but may not contain spaces or start with a number.

-It is common to initialize a variable to an initial value in the same line as it is declared.
+It is common to initialize a variable to an initial value in the same line as it is declared:

     var myVar 0;

-hey